Predicate Methods

 1.zero? # => false

-in Ruby might appear to be an exception to the convention as it does not return true or false, but defined?
+defined? in Ruby might appear to be an exception to the convention as it does not return true or false, but defined? an operator, not a method.

 In Rails, there is a “getter” method generated for each database column by default, like Item#returns_accepted.
 As a convenience, a question mark method (Item#returns_accepted?) is also generated for boolean database columns which behaves mostly the same but it also converts nil to false.